DevXT-LLC/ezlocalai/README.md

 hardware- and context-aware: 24 GB cards use an ubatch of 1024 through 200K context and 512 above 200K, while 32 GB cards use 1024.
 Other MTP model families retain their conservative defaults.

+The host-RAM prompt cache is context-aware, but its requested capacity is capped to the smaller of 25% of total RAM or available RAM minus 4 GiB.
+This prevents a cache that grows during long-context traffic from OOM-killing a memory-constrained worker.
+The effective and requested sizes are reported in `/v1/resources` under `model_lifecycle.loaded_llm_runtime`.
+Tune the guard with `LLM_PROMPT_CACHE_RAM_MARGIN_MIB` and `LLM_PROMPT_CACHE_MAX_RAM_FRACTION`. `LLM_PROMPT_CACHE_ALLOW_UNSAFE=true` restores uncapped behavior, including for explicit `LLM_PROMPT_CACHE_MIB` values, and should only be used after verifying host-RAM headroom under long prompts.

 The CUDA image includes a pinned native hotfix for DFlash's large-image cache exhaustion (`failed to process mtmd chunk`).
 It preserves full-resolution target